Unzor/loaden.js/README.md

 # Also,
 This is not available on npm because I made this on a chromebook and I am a beginner at npm.
 So yeah.
 No npm.
-Sorry
+Sorry.